CS234319/safot/tutorials/md/Mini-LISP.md

 Programming in the Small:
 1. Useless for large programs
 2. No debugger, profiler, etc.
+3. No support of integers, reals, strings, files, graphics, ...
+4. Not very fast (it is an interpreted language)
+5. Reference implementation (in C/C++/Chic) will crash on large programs

 ## Symbolic Computation
 - Numeric computation is computation with numbers
 - Numbers are manipulated with the four basic arithmeitcal operations, comparison, etc.